Why do this guide?

 Method 3: Greasing the Grove

 I think it was the legendary kettlebell master Pavel Tsatsouline who coined the term Grease the Groove.
 Basically, its about practice.
 You practice a move several times a day to induce neurological and physiological adaptations.
-Practice doesn’t make perfect, practice makes permanent.
+Practice doesn’t make perfect, practice makes progress.
 You will find that by simply doing sub-maximal sets several times a day, your improvements will come seemingly effortlessly.
 You don’t have to push as intensely as in Method 1 while you can also avoid having to test yourself every so often like in Method 2.

 Using this method, you can test yourself once a week with a maximal pull-up set to ‘inscribe your suspected improvements in stone’.
 All you need is a readily accessible pull-up bar nearby throughout the day.
-If you have one of those DIY pull-up bars at home, simply do one every time you walk past the bar.
+If you have one of those door pull-up bars at home, simply do one every time you walk past the bar.
 If that is too frequent for you, just do a sub-maximal amount, say 5, before every meal so your meal becomes a reward for your efforts.
 Start with a really low count and slowly add more as the weeks roll by.
 Using this method, you don’t even need to do any pull-up training whenever you hit the weight room.

 That’s a wrap!
 Thank you for taking time to read what I have to offer and please leave your suggestions/opinions in the comments.
 You can be assured of more articles to come.
 All the best!